 Dropped into the Ether

 Ether is a clear sky, the upper regions of air beyond the clouds.
 It is also a pleasant-smelling colourless volatile liquid that is highly flammable.
-It is used as an anesthetic, so that one can pass through a period of extreme pain without really noticing it.
-Skipping the sense of time amidst unbearable pain.
+It is used as an anaesthetic so that one can endure a period of extreme pain and yet be conscious.